ansilove/ansilove-php/README.md

 Extentions), 80x25 and 80x50 PC fonts (including all the 14 MS-DOS charsets and some unofficial ones), Amiga fonts, and iCE colors.

-It is written in PHP, and can thus be run on any supported system : the command line converter can be used under Linux, Mac OS X, Windows, and so far and so on.
+It is written in PHP, and can thus be run on any supported system: the command line converter can be used under Linux, Mac OS X, Windows, and so far and so on.

-Ansilove doesn’t require any Web server : you can use the bundled command line converter to convert files locally on your computer.
+Ansilove doesn’t require any Web server: you can use the bundled command line converter to convert files locally on your computer.

 ## Features